-So today we’re going to look around the Internet and see the best dual monitor setup for streaming and later we’ll answer your question – do you need 2 monitors to stream?
+So today I am going to look around the Internet and see the best dual monitor setup for streaming and later I will answer your question – do you need 2 monitors to stream?

 Best Secondary Monitor for Streaming

-Here’s a list of 8 good second monitors we’ve prepared that are definitely worth your money, and there’s something for everyone that will fit each budget and needs.
+Here’s a list of 8 good second monitors I’ve prepared that are definitely worth your money, and there’s something for everyone that will fit each budget and needs.

 So let’s not waste any time and see what these monitors are all about!